 Because clients are such a big part of your work as an independent, interpersonal skills become a part of everyday life.
 Emotional intelligence, the ability to understand the emotions of people around you and adapt your actions and behavior accordingly, can help you form trusting relationships, handle difficult situations, and resolve concerns.

-To build emotional intelligence, start by practicing being mindful of your own emotions.
+To build emotional intelligence, a key transferable skill, start by practicing being mindful of your own emotions.
 Think about how you feel and react in various situations.
 Then, rather than reacting immediately, consider how you can respond in a more thoughtful manner.
 Bring this awareness into your interactions with others, practicing empathy and taking the time to ask people for their opinions and perspective.

 4. Taking Initiative with Clients and Yourself